tanghui-cslt/community-detection/README.md

 ### Install

-You need to install matlab 2017 or higher version and python3 firstly, and  download it.
+First, You need to install matlab 2017 or higher version and python3, and  download it.

 ```bash